AnomalousCoders/SL-Servers/README.md

 # slservers

-A serverlist for SCP:SL servers
+A serverlist for SCP:SL servers.